darkfireZZ/sudoku_solver_practise/README.md

 This is a Sudoku solver.
 There is a bunch of other neat little features this library has, but its mostly just a solver.

-I've wanted to write a Sudoku solver for some time now and I was looking for a small project to get more comfortable with Rust.
-That's how this came about...
-This library is likely very far from optimal, both in terms of coding practises and the solver algorithm.
+I coded this to get more comfortable with Rust.
+Consequently, this library is likely very far from optimal, both in terms of coding practises and the solver algorithm.

 If you want to use this for any reason, go ahead.